ASO spices up season with Latin Jazz concert

 Understanding begins with asking questions.
 Those with questions should stick around after the concert for a talk back session featuring both groups.

-Latin American chocolates will be available for sampling, prior to the concert, as part of the Chocolate and Wine tasting beginning at 5 p.m.
+Latin American chocolates will be available for sampling, prior to the concert, as part of the Chocolate and Wine tasting, which will begin at 5 p.m.

 Heavy hors d'oeuvres will be provided; dinner may not be needed, according to Darla Sallee, executive director for ASO.